Batavian Navy: Recruitment problems

-After the crews of the old navy had been paid off in February 1795, remaining the fleet became an urgent need.
+After the crews of the old navy had been paid off in February 1795, remanning the fleet became an urgent need.
 Re-enlistment of some previous naval personnel was helped by the fact that due to the dire economic situation of the shipping industry there was widespread unemployment under able seamen.
 However, recruitment turned out to be slow.
 The Dutch navy had never used impressment, like the Royal Navy, and conscription, both for the navy and the army, would only be introduced in the Netherlands after the annexation by the French empire in 1810.
 So the Batavian navy had to use moral suasion (an appeal to the patriotism of the citizens) and high enlistment bonuses to persuade suitable candidates to enlist.
 This attracted many foreign sailors, who had been employed by the Dutch merchant marine, but were now unemployed.
 Dutchmen needed more encouragement, so the navy was forced to use many less-suitable candidates, like the pupils in the orphanages.
 Also the government decided to force a number of the mercenaries of the Batavian army to transfer to the navy, a very unpopular policy, that caused the desertion rates in the army to increase.

 The dearth of professional non-commissioned officers was especially pressing.
 These career navy personnel, like bosuns and bosun's mates, and specialists like, gunners and gunner's mates could only be found among the ranks of personnel of the old navy.
-But these people were among the most pro-Organist and anti-Patriot groups in the country, and therefore either unwilling to re-enlist, or if they did (because of economic necessity), they formed an unreliable element among the ship's crews.
+But these people were among the most pro-Orangist and anti-Patriot groups in the country, and therefore either unwilling to re-enlist, or if they did (because of economic necessity), they formed an unreliable element among the ship's crews.
 That unreliability was particularly important, because these NCOs and specialists formed the intermediary layer between officers and common seamen, and as the "natural leaders" of the men had a special influence on opinion formation.
-Repeatedly, these key personnel proved to be either Organist "agitators" themselves, or at least to turn a blind eye to political agitation, that would foment mutinies at crucial moments.
+Repeatedly, these key personnel proved to be either Orangist "agitators" themselves, or at least to turn a blind eye to political agitation, that would foment mutinies at crucial moments.